National reserves of New Zealand: Existing national reserves

-The Cook Landing Site and Waitangi reserves are small reserves with historic value.
+The historic reserves are small reserves with historic value.
 The Lewis Pass reserve is much larger (13,737 hectares), with conservation values, including parts with scenic and ecological values.
 The Subantarctic Islands are collectively a UNESCO World Heritage Site.

 Other areas

 The area known as the Waitangi National Reserve, where the Treaty of Waitangi was signed, is not a national reserve, despite its name.
 The area has never been a national reserve (or any other kind of reserve) under the Reserves Act.
 It has always been administered by the Waitangi National Trust Board under the Waitangi National Trust Board Act 1932.

 Takapūneke is the site of an 1830 massacre adjacent to present-day Akaroa.
 The historical significance has not always been known and in 1960, Akaroa County built a sewage treatment plant in the area that was the core of the kāinga.
 In 2018, Christchurch City Council asked the Minister of Conservation to declare Takapūneke Reserve a national reserve.